enzo-girardi/enzo-girardi/README.md

-# ¡Hola!
-Soy Enzo 👋
+# Hi there, I'm Enzo! 👋

-### Systems Student | Computer Technician | Full Stack Developer en formación
+### Systems Student | Computer Technician | Aspiring Full Stack Developer

-Soy un apasionado por la tecnología con una base sólida en soporte técnico y un enfoque creciente en el desarrollo de software.
-Mi objetivo es transformar problemas complejos en soluciones digitales eficientes y escalables.
+I am a technology enthusiast with a solid background in technical support and a growing focus on software development.
+My goal is to transform complex problems into efficient and scalable digital solutions.

 ---

-## 🚀 Sobre Mí
+## 🚀 About Me

-- 🎓 **Formación:** Estudiante de Sistemas y Técnico en Computación.
+- 🎓 **Education:** Systems Engineering Student & Computer Technician.
-- 💡 **Enfoque:** Especializado en el desarrollo de aplicaciones que optimizan procesos de negocio y mejoran la experiencia del usuario.
+- 💡 **Focus:** Specialized in developing applications that optimize business processes and enhance user experience.
-- 🛠️ **Experiencia Técnica:** Amplio conocimiento en hardware, redes y mantenimiento de sistemas, lo que me da una visión integral a la hora de programar.
+- 🛠️ **Technical Background:** Extensive knowledge in hardware, networking, and system maintenance, providing a holistic perspective when coding.
-- 📍 **Ubicación:** Corrientes, Argentina.
+- 📍 **Location:** Corrientes, Argentina.

 ---